Policies

 We have a dedicated compliance team, which consists of involvement from the following departments:

-The Compliance Team reviews our business processes and reports to our Board on our Modern Slavery Act Statement.
-The team also also oversees the implementation and monitoring of this policy including assessments, investigations, due diligence and training programmes.
+The Compliance Team works with Carole Harden – Director of HR, a role that includes overseeing the compliance team, reviewing our business processes, and reporting to our Board on our Modern Slavery Act Statement.
+Will also oversees the implementation and monitoring of this policy including assessments, investigations, due diligence, and training programmes.